 A Secular ceremony is a legal marriage ceremony conducted by a registered solemniser of marriages who is a member of a secular organisation (an organisation who either doesn’t have a specific belief in God or who doesn’t permit their members to have a belief in God), The organisation also specifies what kind of marriage ceremony its solemnisers can conduct.

-Because the beliefs and purpose of each secular organisation is individual and unique to that organisation and can vary so greatly, it is not possible to generalise by saying that every secular ceremony is non-religious.
+Because the beliefs and purpose of each secular organisation is individual and unique to that body and can vary so greatly, it is not possible to generalise by saying that every secular ceremony is non-religious.
 This does not mean that a secular ceremony is non-religious, or that a secular ceremony can’t be spiritual either.
-That depends enitirely on the requirements set by the secular organisation itself which the solemniser belongs to and what beliefs the solemniser has declared to abide by when becoming a member of the secular organisation.
+That depends enitirely on the requirements set by the secular body itself which the solemniser belongs to and what beliefs the solemniser has declared to abide by when becoming a member of the secular body.

-A Religious ceremony is a general term for any legal marriage ceremony conducted by a registered solemniser of marriages who is a member of a Religious organisation, which either worships or otherwise permits a belief in a Divine being.
-The organisation also specifies what form of marriage ceremonies their solemnisers can conduct.
+A Religious ceremony is a general term for any legal marriage ceremony conducted by a registered solemniser of marriages who is a member of a Religious body, which either worships or otherwise permits a belief in a Divine being.
+The Religious body also specifies what form of marriage ceremonies their solemnisers can conduct.

 I invite you to take some time to browse my website and learn more about me and my work, including some of the many testimonials I have received not only from couples I have had the honour to work with over the years, but also from their family & friends.

 I would be honoured to work with you to create your unique & personalised ceremony of your dreams no matter how big or how small.